Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Introduction

-In the present work, we explore the boundary sensitivity in the emergence of spectral and localization transitions of a many-body non-Hermitian disordered chain.
+In the present work, we explore the boundary sensitivity in the emergence of real-complex spectral and localization transitions of a many-body non-Hermitian disordered chain.
+Here, the spectral transition refers to the real-complex transition of the eigenenergies by a change in the boundary parameter or disorder strength in a single fermionic chain.
 The coupling between the two end sites of the chain is controlled by a boundary parameter.
 We first examine the eigenvalue spectra due to an interplay of hopping with boundary parameters in a one-dimensional interacting chain subjected to a random disorder.
-We find that the spectral transitions are accompanied by localization transitions.
+We find that the real-complex transitions are accompanied by localization transitions.
 The localization properties of the system are examined using the inverse participation ratio and nearest-neighbour level statistics.
-We demonstrate that the non-reciprocal hopping results in the coexistence of spectral and localization transitions, and non-Hermitian many-body localization at strong disorder dynamically stabilizes the system.
+We demonstrate that the non-reciprocal hopping results in the coexistence of real-complex and localization transitions, and non-Hermitian many-body localization at strong disorder dynamically stabilizes the system.
 Further, we perform the quench dynamics of a density-wave ordered initial state and analyze the disorder-averaged local particle density, occupancy imbalance, and the entanglement entropy.
 The localization of particles at the chain boundaries is characterized by the time-dynamics of particle density and imbalance, and entanglement entropy signals the signature of many-body localization in the non-reciprocal (and reciprocal) lattice with boundary tuning parameter.

 The rest of this paper is organized as follows: Section~\ref{model_ham} introduces the Hatano-Nelson model with variable boundary terms.
-In Section~\ref{results}, we discuss the spectral transition, level statistics, inverse participation ratio, and quench dynamics of dynamical observables.
+In Section~\ref{results}, we discuss the real-complex transition, level statistics, inverse participation ratio, and quench dynamics of dynamical observables.
 Finally, the findings are summarized in Section~\ref{conc}.